apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 tableEnv.executeSql("SELECT * FROM InputTable").print()
 ```

-In order to combine both execution behaviors, every call to `StreamTableEnvironment.toDataStream`
+To combine both execution behaviors, every call to `StreamTableEnvironment.toDataStream`
 or `StreamTableEnvironment.toChangelogStream` will materialize (i.e. compile) the Table API sub-pipeline
 and insert it into the DataStream API pipeline builder.
 This means that `StreamExecutionEnvironment.execute()`
 or `DataStream.executeAndCollect` must be called afterwards.
 An execution in Table API will not trigger